 This soap bar includes pumice and goats milk, which help remove stubborn self-tanner, especially between the fingers and toes.
 However, like the Bondi Sands, it works best after a few days.
 It does a great job evening out the tan after a few days and removing awkward striping.

-It also works great as a skin-prep before applying another layer of sunless tanner.
+It also works great as a skin-prep before applying another layer of a sunless tanner.

 Preventing Hand and Foot Issues from Occurring